Baldovinești

 Baldovinești is a commune in Olt County, Oltenia, Romania.
-It is composed of three villages: Baldovinești, Gubandru and Pietriș.
+It is composed of three villages: Baldovinești, Gubandru, and Pietriș.
 It included four other villages until 2004, when they were split off to form Găvănești Commune.

+The commune is situated in the Wallachian Plain, at an altitude of 157 m, on the banks of the river Geamărtălui.
+It is located in the northwestern part of Olt County, 6 km from the town of Balș and 32 km west of the county seat, Slatina.
+Baldovinești is on the border with Dolj County; the city of Craiova is 25 km to the southwest.